Version: 1.0.0

 Chris Barker: NOAA Emergency Response Division: Chris.Barker@noaa.gov

-This document is being developed and manged via a gitHub project:
+This document is being developed and managed via a gitHub project:

-Please use issues in that project for comments and issues.
+Please use issues and pull requests in that project for comments and issues.

 Particularly after the DeepWater Horizon Oil Spill incident, there has been an increase in interest and model development for oil spill models.
 Most oil spill models are fundamentally particle tracking models.
 In order to simplify communication and data exchange, a standard for the output for such models is needed.